 Purpose of this guidance

-This guidance will be kept under review as we move through the different phases, and:
+This guidance will be kept under review as we move through the different phases of recovery and the different levels of intervention, and:

-- sets out our principles for childminding services across Scotland that recognises childminding as a home-based care and learning environment
+- provides clarity of expectation with regard to childminding services across Scotland that recognises childminding as a home-based care and learning environment

 - takes account of scientific and medical advice and provides clarity on practical approaches to safely operating a childminding setting, and